 What is the look-to-book ratio?

-The look-to-book ratio is exactly what it says it is: a comparison of the number of people who visit a website with the number who make a booking.
+The look-to-book or look to book ratio is exactly what it says it is: a comparison of the number of people who visit a website with the number who make a booking.
 This ratio, if used with other important key performance indicators, can help travel companies understand how effective their websites are as sales tools and how good they are at securing bookings.

 Wouldn’t it be nice if your look-to-book ratio were 1:1 so that every single person who searches on your website finishes up their visit by booking a holiday with you?
 A nice dream to have, but a look-to-book ratio of 1:1 is an unrealistic goal.